 5 Stanley Cup Final Matchups the Hockey World Needs

 It’s that time of year again; summer is winding down, the lengthy offseason is nearly over, and training camps across the NHL are set to begin in the coming weeks.
 The beginning of a new season is exciting for all hockey fans as every team opens with a clean slate and a shot at putting together a Stanley Cup championship campaign.
 It seems each season, an unlikely franchise takes the league by storm and surprises with its performance.
-Last season, the Florida Panthers rode the eighth seed in the Eastern Conference to a Stanley Cup Final appearance against the Vegas Golden Knights.
+Last season, the Florida Panthers defeated the Edmonton Oilers in seven games to win their franchise’s first Stanley Cup.

 5 Cup Finals the Hockey World Needs Auston Matthews Connor McDavid